 Tim lived in various areas of British Columbia and Ontario before moving to Nova Scotia.
 A part-time student for more than thirty years, and still taking courses, he has degrees in English Literature, Film Studies, and Canadian Studies.
 He researches film classification systems, and has published three academic papers, including an international study of how film classification agencies accommodate children’s participation rights under the United Nations Convention on the Rights of the Child.

 Sarah Sawler is the award-winning author of three books: 100 Things You Don’t Know About Nova Scotia; 100 Things You Don’t Know About Atlantic Canada – For Kids; and the Moonbeam Spirit Award-winning Be Prepared: The Frankie MacDonald Guide to Life, the Weather, and Everything (with Frankie MacDonald).
-Both books have been nominated for the 2019/2020 Hackmatack Awards.
+Both middle grade books were nominated for the 2019/2020 Hackmatack Awards.
 Be Prepared was also nominated for a 2018 Yellow Cedar Award (Forest of Reading).

-When she’s not writing books, she’s working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, writing web content for tech companies, or marketing comic books.
-She lives in Nova Scotia with her partner, two kids, one cat, one dog, one bearded dragon, and one crested gecko.
+When they’re not writing books, Sarah is working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, writing web content for tech companies.
+They live in Nova Scotia with their partner, two kids, three cats, one dog, and one bearded dragon.

 Pat d’Entremont is a Certified Management Consultant, business owner, and writer.
 His monthly column, Business Technology, ran continuously in the Chronicle Herald for over 6 years and his current business report runs in Business Voice, the Halifax Chamber magazine.
 Pat’s articles are recognized by people in the business community for their accuracy, relevance, and wit.
 Pat has also written for national organizations like Computing Canada and Microsoft, and has experience writing non-technical works.